 4. Auditors are seriously outnumbered.

-So on top of people lying to us, thinking we should be looking at things we don’t look at, and trying to lay their responsibility on us, we are seriously, seriously outnumbered.
+So on top of people lying to us, thinking we should look at things we don’t look at, and trying to lay their responsibility on us, we are seriously, seriously outnumbered.

 Maybe you’ve heard of the student to teacher ratio?
-A private school might boast of one teacher for every 15 students so that every precious, little student gets the personal attention they deserve.
+A private school might boast about one teacher for every 15 students so every precious, little student gets the personal attention they deserve.

-Well, there is no way auditors can give every corner of an organization or every employee the attention they deserve.
-It isn’t uncommon for an auditor to be outnumbered 1000 to 1.
+Well, there is no way auditors can give every corner of an organization, or every employee the attention, they deserve.
+It isn’t uncommon for an auditor to be outnumbered 1,000 to one.

-And don’t you think that somewhere in that 1000, there is gonna be one bad kid – excuse me, fraudster – who is stirring up some trouble and bypassing controls?
+And don’t you think that somewhere in that 1,000, there is gonna be one bad kid – excuse me, fraudster – who stirs up some trouble and bypasses controls?

-5. And even though we perform all kinds of fancy procedures to uncover fraud, they don’t really work!
+5. Even though we perform all kinds of fancy procedures to uncover fraud, they don’t really work!

 In my experience, however, auditors very rarely uncover fraud with these procedures.
 Why?
 Refer to reasons 1-4.